AleDzie01/cache-domains-multiple-os/README.md

 MacOS support tested on macOS-Ventura, while ChromeOS support has been added for testing.

+Note: does not work with IPv6, so if it does not work check your IPv6 protocol settings.

 ## Usage

 You can use this list one of two ways: